 Financial Businesses Need Professional Translators Too

-International financial transactions might include any of the following, just to mention a few:
+International financial transactions might include any of the following, just to mention few of them:

 - Annual reports